Bell Beaker culture: Netherlands

+In 2023 a large circular enclosure dating from c.
+2000 BC was discovered near the town of Tiel in the province of Gelderland.
+Described as the "Stonehenge of the Netherlands", the enclosure consisted of earth banks and ditches with entrances aligned to the solstices and equinoxes.
+At the centre of the enclosure there was a burial mound containing numerous burials.
+According to the excavators the enclosure functioned as a solar calendar used to determine "important moments including festival and harvest days".
+Wooden longhouses and other burial mounds were found in the immediate vicinity of the site.
+A glass bead from Mesopotamia dating from c.
+2000 BC was also found in the enclosure, indicating that long-distance contacts already existed at this time.

+A single gold lunula has been found in the Netherlands dating from the Bell Beaker period.

 End of a distinct Beaker culture

 The cultural concepts originally adopted from Beaker groups at the lower Rhine blended or integrated with local Late Neolithic Culture.
 For a while the region was set apart from central and eastern Denmark, that evidently related more closely to the early Únětice culture across the Baltic Sea.
 Before the turn of the millennium the typical Beaker features had gone, their total duration being 200–300 years at the most.

 A similar picture of cultural integration is featured among Bell Beakers in central Europe, thus challenging previous theories of Bell Beakers as an elitist or purely super-structural phenomenon.
 The connection with the East Group Beakers of Únětice had intensified considerably in LN II, thus triggering a new social transformation and innovations in metallurgy that would announce the actual beginning of the Northern Bronze Age.